LeonardoL87/ChikungunyaDataset2013/README.md

 _________________________________________________________________________________________________________________________________________________________

-PAHO_ChartxCountry_data.csv: This file have the number of cases reported to PAHO by each country as the PAHOTable.csv but with some extra data atributes.
-The atributes in this data set are
+PAHO_ChartxCountry_data.csv: This file have the number of cases reported to PAHO by each country as the PAHOTable.csv but with some extra data attributes.
+The attributes in this data set are

             (*) Country: Name of the country

             (*) Date: Date of the report

-            (*) YEAR: Year the outbreack
+            (*) YEAR: The year the outbreak

             (*) WEEK: epidemiological week